Hummus

 Method

-Refrigerate in airtight containers, drizzle with olive oil to prevent drying
+Refrigerate in airtight container, cover surface with thin layer of olive oil to prevent oxidation

 Duration